Kia Wright Kia Wright

 Get your beauty sleep

-Why: Consistent, high-quality sleep keeps your emotions balanced and is one of the biggest ways to support your energy, focus, and motivation levels.
+Consistent, high-quality sleep keeps your emotions balanced and is one of the biggest ways to support your energy, focus, motivation, and body composition.

 Sleep balances cortisol, insulin, and other key hormones that control stress, appetite, and metabolism.

-Not getting enough can negatively impact your skin, posture, and outlook — take your emotions after a night of rough sleep with a grain of salt!
+Not getting enough can negatively impact your skin, posture, and outlook.
+Take your thoughts and emotions after a night of rough sleep with a grain of salt!
+And if you are short on sleep, skip the workout and opt for rest instead.

-Why: Consistent, high-quality sleep keeps your emotions balanced and is one of the biggest ways to support your energy, focus, and motivation levels.
+Consistent, high-quality sleep keeps your emotions balanced and is one of the biggest ways to support your energy, focus, motivation, and body composition.

 Sleep balances cortisol, insulin, and other key hormones that control stress, appetite, and metabolism.

-Not getting enough can negatively impact your skin, posture, and outlook — take your emotions after a night of rough sleep with a grain of salt!
+Not getting enough can negatively impact your skin, posture, and outlook.
+Take your thoughts and emotions after a night of rough sleep with a grain of salt!
+And if you are short on sleep, skip the workout and opt for rest instead.

 Read More